-Enjoy well-crafted Adelaida District wines at the owners’ ridge-top home until new tasting room opens.
+Enjoy well-crafted Adelaida District wines at Paso Robles winery’s Peachy Canyon tasting room.

-Before Jim retired, he was the Dallas Morning News publisher/CEO.
-After he and Barbara found this 95-acre elevation 2,000 feet perch, they planted five Bordeaux red varietals, Zinfandel, and Sauvignon Blanc.
-The vineyard manager, Hillary Yount, and her husband, Anthony Yount, who makes the Sixmilebridge wines, relish the challenge of farming this Peachy Canyon property’s steep limestone-laden slopes.
+The initial Sixmilebridge plantings included five Bordeaux red varietals, Zinfandel, and Sauvignon Blanc.
+The current vineyard manager, Hillary Yount, and her husband, Anthony Yount, who makes the wines (his day job is at highly regarded Denner Vineyards), say they relish the challenge creating wines from the steep limestone-laden slopes here.
 As seen in the photo below, some of the stone is pink.

 Sixmilebridge appears in 12 Foolproof Paso Robles Wine Tasting Experiences.